haven1433/autoimplement/README.md

 ### protected IThing InnerThing

-Each Decorator created by AutoImplement provides a protected property named similarily to the interface.
+Each Decorator created by AutoImplement provides a protected property named similarly to the interface.
 For example, running AutoImplement on `ICommand` would create a decorator type named `CommandDecorator` with a protected property of type `ICommand` named `InnerCommand`.
 All the virtual methods in the generated decorator just forward to that `InnnerCommand` if it's not null.

 ### virtual methods

-Every method, property, and event in the interface is given a virtual implementation that calles the Inner*Thing*.
+Every method, property, and event in the interface is given a virtual implementation that calls the Inner*Thing*.
 You can override it to provide custom behavior, or leave it alone with confidence that the Inner*Thing*'s implementation will be run.

 The exception to this is if the interface implements another interface with a conflicting member.
 For example, `IEnumerable<>` implements `IEnumerable`, which means that an `EnumerableDecorator` would need to implement both `GetEnumerator()` and `GetEnumerator()`.
 Since these members are only distinguished by their return value, explicit interface implementation must be used for at least one... and explicit implementations cannot be virtual.
 Because of this restriction, AutoImplement will create a virtual implementation for the most derived version, and have all less derived versions call the more derived version.
 This will usually be correct.
 In the case that it is not, it's still possible to create an explicit interface implementation in your leaf class that provides different behavior for the less-derived version of the method.
 But if you find yourself in that situation, you may consider rethinking your interface inheritance chain.